Using Payroll Time Sheets

-Introducing Time Sheets for Labor Tracking
+Employee Time Sheets for Labor Tracking

 Time Sheets are one way of telling Total Office Manager how to calculate an employee’s pay.
-In the employee payroll items you can tell Total Office Manager to calculate an employee’s hours via time sheet or not.
+In the employee payroll items, you can tell Total Office Manager to calculate an employee’s hours via time sheet or not.
 Enabling time sheets forces the payroll administrator to add the time to the time sheet.

 For example, an employee that always works 40 hours and does not need their hours tracked can be setup in Total Office Manager to not use Time Sheet hours.
 However, this means that they MUST have default hours entered for their pay period (see the Earnings Tab of the Employee Payroll Items).

 To fill in time sheets, use the Time sheet menu item in the payroll menu.
 All time sheets are viewed in one week time frames.
 The time sheet uses the earning types used by the employee and all customers/jobs entered into Total Office Manager.
-The earning type is required, the job is not.
+The earning type is required; the job is not.
 However, if the users wish to track time against a job, the Job ID information must be selected.

 Form Access